vidyagames998/vidyagames998.github.io/eldenring/index.md

 Level faith, head forward south west to gideon.
 Before the door unequip finger seal and shield.
 Don't buff.
 Run to the left front pillar.
 Summon mimic, heal.
 Wait for gideon to attack mimic.
 Jump R2.
 Keep your distance and try and get behind him, hope he goes aggressive on the mimic.
 When he does punish.
 Might take a few tries.

+If you are struggling consider grinding levels to 130.
+Skip to the end and you will how you should build your character if you respec to a greatsword with lion claw.

-Run up to the next boss.
+With the Golden Halberd build you can run up to the next boss.
 Summon mimic, heal.
 Run up to him when he throws his sword roll forward.
 Try and get behind him.
 Do jump charged r2s.
 Try to dodge roll all his attacks and keep aggression on the mimic.
 You'll have to watch some vidoes and learn how to dodge his attacks.
 Don't just spam dodge roll wait till it's needed.

 On phase 2 run away from him and then charged r2 when he stops for a free hit.
 Same strategy as before, but keep an eye out for an opportunity to stagger him and get a riposte with a single r1 if possible.